-Here are some things I’ve published or will publish:
+Here are some things I’ve published:

 On oldness and coverage of oldness, The Columbia Journalism Review